“You are my very favorite son.”

 In 2005 I returned to my alma mater to serve on the Music faculty at Dickinson, where I taught piano, accompanied vocal ensembles, coached voice students, and served as Musical Director for musical theatre productions until 2013.

-Now a Credentialed Music Leader in the Unitarian Universalist Association and a Good Officer and active member of the UU Musicians Network, I’ve served as the UUA’s General Assembly Music Coordinator (for 2013 and 2014), and I’ve been a regular presenter at Worship Arts Festivals and youth “CONs” of the UUA’s Joseph Priestley District and Central East Regional Group since 2009.
+Now a Credentialed Music Leader in the Unitarian Universalist Association and co-chair of the Good Offices for the UU Musicians Network, I’ve served as the UUA’s General Assembly Music Coordinator (for 2013 and 2014), and I’ve been a regular presenter at Worship Arts Festivals and youth “CONs” of the UUA’s Joseph Priestley District and Central East Regional Group since 2009.
 Locally, I’m privileged to serve as Music Director for the Unitarian Universalists of the Cumberland Valley in Boiling Springs, PA, the congregation I’ve called home since 2008.

-Since 2011 I’ve also enjoyed a symbiotic relationship (as accompanist, musical director, composer, and performer) with the educational and performance programs at Open Stage of Harrisburg, the latest manifestation of which is my role as Director of Music and Education for the Alsedek Theatre School there.
+Since 2011 I’ve also enjoyed a symbiotic relationship (as accompanist, musical director, composer, and performer) with the educational and performance programs at Open Stage of Harrisburg, and had the privilege of serving for a brief time as the first Director of Music and Education for the Open Stage educational wing, The Alsedek Theatre School, after the retirement of its founder, Anne Alsedek.
 I’ve also enjoyed serving as Music Director for the spring musicals at Harrisburg’s Capital Area School for the Arts since 2014.

 *I call myself Dave, but nobody else does.
 And that’s the way I like it.